19hours/sg-statutes/Acts/Securities and Futures Act.md

 (6) Without limiting the application of any of its provisions, this section shall have effect —

-(a) in relation to any shares or debentures , or units of shares or debentures agreed to be taken by a person underwriting an offer thereof contained in a prospectus as if he had applied therefor in pursuance of the prospectus; and
+(a) in relation to any shares or debentures, or units of shares or debentures agreed to be taken by a person underwriting an offer thereof contained in a prospectus as if he had applied therefor in pursuance of the prospectus; and

-(b) in relation to a prospectus offering shares or units of shares for sale as if —
+(b) in relation to a prospectus offering from applicants in pursuance of the prospectus for sale as if —

 (i) a reference to sale were substituted for a reference to allotment;

-(ii) the persons by whom the offer is made, and not the corporation were liable under subsection (2) to repay money received from applicants, and references to the corporation’s liability under that subsection were construed accordingly; and
+(ii) the persons by whom the offer is made, and not the corporation, were liable under subsection (2) to repay money received from applicants, and references to the corporation’s liability under that subsection were construed accordingly; and

-(iii) for the reference in subsection (7) to the corporation and every officer of the corporation who is in default there were substituted a reference to any person by or through whom the offer is made and who knowingly and wilfully authorises or permits the default.
+(iii) for the reference in subsection (8) to the corporation and every officer of the corporation who is in default there were substituted a reference to any person by or through whom the offer is made and who knowingly and wilfully authorises or permits the default.

-(7) All moneys received under this section shall be kept in a separate bank account so long as the corporation may become liable to repay it under subsection (2).
+(7) All moneys received from applicants in pursuance of the prospectus shall be kept in a separate bank account so long as the corporation may become liable to repay it under subsection (2).

 (8) If default is made in complying with subsection (7), the corporation and every officer of the corporation who is in default shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part thereof during which the offence continues after conviction.